leob03/Image_captioning/README.md

 In this project, we implemented a vanilla recurrent neural networks (RNNs), [long-short term memory networks (LSTMs)](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory), and [attention-based LSTMs](https://arxiv.org/abs/1409.0473) to train a model that can generate natural language captions for images.

-Models in this exercise are highly similar to very early works in neural-network based image captioning.
+Models presented are highly similar to very early works in neural-network based image captioning.
 If you are interested to learn more, check out these two papers:

 1. [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555)
 2. [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044)